The World Wide Web Consortium (W3C) has recommended its XML (Extensible Markup Language) Schema as a candidate to become a standard.

 The XML Schema proposals consists of three parts.
 One part defines a set of simple datatypes, which can be associated with XML-element types and attributes.
 This allows XML software to do a better job of managing dates, numbers, and other special forms of information.

-The second part of the specification proposes methods for describing the structure and delimiting the contents of XML documents.
+Structure The second part of the specification proposes methods for describing the structure and delimiting the contents of XML documents.
 It also defines the rules governing schema-validation of documents.
 The third part is a primer, which explains what schemas are, how they differ from DTDs, and how someone builds a schema.

 The W3C claims that the schema has a number of advantages over DTDs.
 Schemas enable XML and XML software packages to describe data types, use XML name spaces, allow developers to take advantage of inheritance, and are actual XML documents - unlike DTDs.